sparkflows/sparkflows-docs/docs/installation/configuration/configuring-kerberos.rst

 Verifying that the keytab file was correctly created
 ----------------------------------------------------

-Below are the steps for verifying the keytab file.
+Below are the steps for verifying the keytab file:

 * **Ensure that the keytab file was created and it has the right permissions**::